-Campus parking, Cambus, commuter programs, and Fleet Services will resume regular operations for the fall semester.
+Campus parking, Cambus, commuter programs, and Fleet Services have resumed regular operations for the spring semester.

 - Common spaces and high-touch surfaces in parking facilities will be disinfected following CDC guidelines.
-Equipment that customers interact with, including elevators and pay stations, will be disinfected by parking and transportation staff midday and overnight.
+Equipment that customers interact with, including elevators and pay stations, will be disinfected by parking and transportation staff.

 - The Motorist Assistance Program is still being provided, but the processes will be modified to allow for social distancing.

 Employees returning to work on campus will park in their assigned permit locations.
 Effective August 1, 2021 license plates serve as virtual permits for students, faculty, and staff, except motorcycle permits.
 See the license plate recognition (LPR) article for more information.

 Employees working remotely have the option of cancelling their permits by contacting email@example.com.
 Permits issued to employees when they return to campus are subject to availability, as permits will continue to be assigned and issued for all lots.

 When employees return to campus, they can add themselves to the waitlist(s) by visiting the parking system waitlist in Employee Self Service.
 The employee will be placed into the normal permit assignment process and assigned a spot based upon availability.